 Open Room Windows

 To improve the quality of the air within your home, this is the quickest, easiest, and least expensive thing you can do.
-Simply opening your windows, even for a few period of time each day, can help reduce the amount of dangerous air pollutants that have accumulated in your home’s interior.
+Simply opening your windows, even for a few periods of time each day, can help reduce the amount of dangerous air pollutants that have accumulated in your home’s interior.

 If you want to ensure that you have access to clean air while you sleep, you might want to think about leaving a window slightly ajar.
 Always make it a point to open the windows in the rooms that you are cleaning; the breath of fresh air will contribute to the overall impression that the place is clean.